Xyntopia/taskyon/README.md

 ## Installation

-Taskyon can be accessed directly at taskyon.xyntopia.com.
+Taskyon can be accessed directly at [https://taskyon.xyntopia.com](https://taskyon.xyntopia.com).
 For local setup:

-1. Clone the repository.
+1. Clone the repository. 📥
-2. Run `yarn install` to install dependencies.
+2. Run `yarn install` to install dependencies. 🧶
-3. Use `quasar build` for a production build or `quasar dev` for a development server.
+3. Use `quasar build` for a production build or `quasar dev` for a development server. 🏗️

-**Note:** API keys are browser-restricted for security.
-A desktop application is available for enhanced capabilities.

 ## Usage

-Interact with the application through the chat interface, utilizing the sidebar for navigation and managing conversation threads.
+Interact with the application through the chat interface.
 The frontend allows for direct code execution and tool usage within the sandbox environment.
-User data and configurations are stored locally for persistent sessions.
+User data and configurations are stored locally for persistent sessions 💬🖥️.

 ## Cost and Usage Management